-The Senior Farmers' Market Nutrition Program is funded with a grant from the U.S. Department of Agriculture though some local funds and recently state GRF may also support the program.
-There are no match requirements for the program.
+The Senior Farmers' Market Nutrition Program is funded with a grant from the U.S. Department of Agriculture (USDA) though some local funds, and in recent years some state GRF, have also supported the program.
 The program provides nutrition information and vouchers for locally grown produce to income-eligible adults age 60 and older.
 In order to be eligible, an individual must reside in a participating area and meet financial eligibility.
-The program operates through the growing season each year and eligible individuals receive \$50 worth of coupons that can be used at participating farmers' markets and roadside stands.
-Coupons can be redeemed for vegetables, fruits, herbs, and honey.
+The program operates through the growing season each year and eligible individuals receive coupons that can be used at participating farmers' markets and roadside stands.